Govind Talwalkar: Editor of the Maharashtra Times

 He was best known for his editorials, which appealed to the reason.
 His hard-hitting editorials were feared but respected by the politicians and people in powerful places; and immensely admired by the masses and the scholars.
 In this he followed the tradition of Lokmanya Tilak.
 He did so selflessly, without expecting any Padma award, a seat on Rajya Sabha or anything for that matter.
 He had no party affiliation.
 He was admired by his readers across the ideological spectrum, and feared by politicians across the ideological spectrum as well.
-He set the tone of discussion in Maharashtra and threw light on the plight of the land-less labour, famine conditions, dams, agriculture, banking, economic reforms, refugee problem and problems facing the universities, need to abolish superstition, need for social justice for the downtrodden and many important issues.
-He was committed to the idea of secularism.
+He set the tone of discussion in Maharashtra and his writings addressed topics including the land-less labour, famine conditions, dams, agriculture, banking, economic reforms, refugee problem and problems facing the universities, need to abolish superstition, need for social justice for the downtrodden and many important issues.
+He wrote in support of secularism.
 He exposed corruption in politics, universities, hospitals, social and public matters.
 Under his editorship Maharashtra Times was rightly regarded as a broad intellectual forum.
 Talwalkar was in high esteem for his honesty, integrity, courage and intellectual contribution to the society.
 To him goes a large share of credit for nourishing Maharashtrians' moral universe and keeping politicians on a tight leash.
 He stood for credibility.
 It is said that some politicians have blocked giving him PadmaVibhushan award, while honouring many undeserving people.

 Though proud of his mother-tongue, Marathi, Talwalkar thought that his readers should know the best literature in various languages.
 He started a popular column introducing books in English, writing under the pseudonym Vachaspati.
 They were not just book reviews.
 He wrote a critical essay on the book and that subject, thereby enlightening the readers on that subject matter, and encouraging them to read and widening their intellectual horizon.
 His articles on books have been published as collections – Vachta vachta, Granthasangati, Sourabh.

 On his retirement in 1996, Talwalkar and his wife Shakuntala settled with their daughters in the United States, but continued to write critical articles and essays in Marathi and English on world politics, economics, history, social issues and books.
 He died on 21 March 2017 at the age of 91.

 He helped generously to people in need and donated for public causes over the years.
 He donated his precious collection of 5000 books to the Bhandarkar Oriental Research Institute in Pune, where they are placed in a special memorial hall named after him on his first birth anniversary in 2017.
 He had previously donated several thousand other books to libraries.